donaldlab/OSPREY3/README.rst

 Citation requirements
 ~~~~~~~
-We ask everyone who publishes or presents results from OSPREY to please mention the name "OSPREY," and to cite our papers as described in CITATION_REQUIREMENTS.txt (especially our new paper introducing OSPREY 3.0).
+We require everyone who publishes or presents results from OSPREY to please mention the name "OSPREY," and to cite our papers as described in CITATION_REQUIREMENTS.txt (especially our new paper introducing OSPREY 3.0).

 License